Yowah: History

 The Yowah pastoral station was formed on Yowah Creek in the mid 1860s by Vincent James Dowling consisting of the Bargoon, Dundoo and Bundoona outstations.
 In 1868, the Queensland government established the Yowah Native Police barracks under Sub-Inspector James Gilmour.

 The area was first leased in 1883 to prospective settlers and opal mining has been the central operation within the district since the first opal fields were discovered.
-The oopulation swells during the winter months as many "regular" and "one off" visitors enjoy the weather and the friendly welcome this town offers.
+The population swells during the winter months as many "regular" and "one off" visitors enjoy the weather and the friendly welcome this town offers.

 Yowah State School opened on 22 January 1998.
 It was one of the smallest state primary schools in Queensland; in 2012, there were three students.
 The school closed in 2017 due to a lack of students.
 It was at 5 Harlequin Drive.
 Its website has been archived.

 In August 2014, the town committee built two artesian spas.